 - Personal data about individuals who may be interested in supporting our work.
-This is the through the profiling we described earlier in this notice.
-In these circumstances, in addition to information we may collect from you, we may also hold information about you, for example your interests, education and network of contacts, gathered from publicly available sources such as Companies House, the Charity Commission and social media platforms.
+This is through the research and wealth screening we described earlier in this notice.
+In these circumstances, in addition to information we may collect from you, we may also hold information about you, for example your interests, education and network of contacts, gathered from publicly available sources.

 - Other information you may give to us, such as your reasons for supporting us.

 - Correspondence and records of our interactions and engagement with you.

 Our legal basis for using your personal data

 The law on data protection sets out a number of bases under which an organisation can use your personal data.
 The applicable bases are: